urbanopt/urbanopt.github.io/usage/residential_workflows/residential_workflows.md

 Only the *Baseline* and *High Efficiency* Scenarios are supported at this time; any additional mappers will need to be updated manually.

-It should be noted that modeling capabilities for these building types are currently in **beta** mode.
+Note that the modeling capabilities for these building types are currently in Beta mode.
 This means that testing and development is still in progress, and user feedback is welcome.

 [^1]: Mid-Rise and High-Rise Multifamily building prototypes can be found in the commercial building workflows).

 ## Customizable Template

-An optional template enumeration may be specified for each feature in the geojson.
+An optional template enumeration may be specified for each feature in the GeoJSON.
 Enumerations that are applicable to residential buildings:

 - `Residential IECC 2006 - Customizable Template Sep 2020`